gu-ma/Neural-Metal/readme.md

 <img alt="Litmus" src="img/NeuralMetal@2x.gif" width="884" height="480" border="0">

-***:warning: Work in progress: This is an experimental project that need to be updated so use at your own risk:warning:***
+***:warning: Work in progress: This is an experimental project that need to be updated so use at your own risk :warning:***

 The scraping is done on 2 websites: [midimelody.ru](http://en.midimelody.ru/) (metal music mostly) and [ninsheetmusic.org](http://www.ninsheetmusic.org/) (Nintendo Sheet Music)